What age do I need to be to live in an Abbeyfield retirement home?

 - respite holidays: where your loved one can go on a holiday experience with respite care included, you can go on holiday with your loved one so you get a change of scenery or the carer goes on holiday whilst their loved one is cared for by someone else for a period of time

-- or a day centres: that allow people to socialise and find companionship by taking part in activities – some offer additional services like hairdressing, chiropody and assisted bathing, and sometimes transport can be provided but there could be an additional charge
+- or a day centre: that allow people to socialise and find companionship by taking part in activities – some offer additional services like hairdressing, chiropody and assisted bathing, and sometimes transport can be provided but there could be an additional charge

 These different options allow you to be sure that care services are always available to support your loved one when they need it.